 To report a bite or exposure incident, please complete and fax the Animal Bite / Rabies Exposure Incident Report Form to our office at 216-676-1316 or contact us by phone at 216-201-2000.

-You can view the Cuyahoga County Board of Health Rabies Control Regulations for information on reporting, quarantine and rabies vaccination requirements.
+View the Cuyahoga County Board of Health Rabies Control Regulations for information about reporting, quarantine, and rabies vaccination requirements.

 Animals are only released from quarantine when properly vaccinated against the rabies virus by a licensed doctor of veterinary medicine.

 The animal must also be observed by a veterinarian or CCBH sanitarian at the end of the quarantine period.

 Animals that are not currently vaccinated against rabies at the time of the bite or exposure must be seen and evaluated by a veterinarian.

 Click here to see a list of veterinarians who promote a healthy local pet population and support the CCBH Rabies Prevention Program.
 These veterinarians utilize the required CCBH Rabies Vaccination Tags.